You are using an old browser with security vulnerabilities and can not use the features of this website.

 Research Focus Cognitive Sciences at the University of Potsdam, various disciplines work together to develop theoretical and mathematical models of human thinking, language, and motion sequences.
 The Research Focus Cognitive Sciences constitutes a central topic at the University of Potsdam and is widely recognized as one of the leading cognitive science institutes in Germany.
 Psychologists work together with mathematicians, linguists with computer scientists, and sport/movement scientists with cognitive scientists.
 They do this using a wide array of experimental techniques, such as EEG, TMS, NIRS, eye tracking, motion capture, and gait analysis.

-To name just a few concrete topics, the Potsdam Research Institute for Multilingualism examines how the human mind and brain copes with more than one language by studying language processing in a range of different bilingual and multilingual children and adults.
+To name just a few further concrete topics, the Potsdam Research Institute for Multilingualism examines how the human mind and brain copes with more than one language by studying language processing in a range of different bilingual and multilingual children and adults.

 Furthermore, several linguistic projects at the Centre for Language, Variation and Migration investigate multilingual communities in urban Germany.
 They discover complex rules in new urban dialects like Kiezdeutsch and new developments in the Turkish spoken and written in Germany.
 They combine structural and corpus linguistic analyses with methods of psychology and sociology.